JakeRoggenbuck/cryptography/playfair-cipher/README.md

 ### Verification

 The word `test` gets split into the digraphs `te` and `st`.
 The `t` and `e` characters are not in the same row nor in the same column, so the digraph abides by `case 3`.
 Forming a rectangle with `t` and `e` at diagonal vertices, the other two vertices are `y` and `w`, combining to form the ciphertext digraph.
-Alternatively, the `st` digraph's characters (`s` and `t`) lie in the same column, making its encryption abide by `case 2`.
+Alternatively, the `st` digraph's characters (`s` and `t`) lay in the same column, making its encryption abide by `case 2`.
 Each of the digraph's plaintext letters encrypts by shifting down one letter (or looping back to the top if there are no lower letters).

 ```python 'ignore
 string = "test"